don-ferris/SovrIT-PTI-Platform/ProductSpecification.md

 | **40** | **IOT** | 172.16.40.x - Isolated hardware (Cameras/Sensors).
 Zero outbound/inter-VLAN access. |
 | **50** | **GUEST** | 192.168.0.x - Internet-only access.
 Total client isolation. |

-### 3.2 The Sovereign Mesh & Ghost Mirror (Hybrid Topology)
+### 3.2 The Sovereign Mesh & Remote (VPS) Failover Node (Hybrid Topology)
 The network relies on **NetBird** (WireGuard) to bridge the home infrastructure with the remote VPS.
-* **The SecureNet Mesh:** All administrative and inter-node traffic is encapsulated in a peer-to-peer overlay.
+* **The SovrIT Cloud Mesh:** All administrative and inter-node traffic is encapsulated in a peer-to-peer overlay.
 No service ports are opened on the local home router.
-* **The Ghost Mirror (VPS):** Acts as a hardened, secondary node in the mesh.
+* **The Remote (VPS) Failover Node:** Acts as a hardened, secondary node in the mesh.
     * **Ingress Role:** Acts as the "Front Porch" for public-facing traffic, proxying requests to the home node via the mesh.
     * **Failover Role (Life-Line Services):** The VPS hosts a "Warm Standby" of critical services (Authentik, Vaultwarden, Actual Budget, Radicale, and Paperless-ngx).
     * **Data Sync:** Encrypted data stores for these services are synchronized from the Home Node to the VPS at regular intervals (via **Kopia** or **ZFS send** over the mesh).